jerryfat/FIX-Gateway/README-MAVPX4.md

-# Mavlink to PyG5 and pyEfis ( MAVlink to python pickle dict converter to pyEfis, pyG5 by Jerry Fat Dec 13, 2023
+# Mavlink to PyG5 and pyEfis ( MAVlink to Python dictionary for pyEfis and pyG5 by Jerry Fat Dec 21, 2023

-Last updated Dec 21, 2023
+#"Diagram of MAVLINK to pyG5 and pyEfis Converter with pyG5 and pyEfis changes"
 Block Diagram:
 ![](https://github.com/jerryfat/FIX-Gateway/blob/master/Block%20Diagram%20MAVtoPyG5Efis.png)